tuckerweibell/recipe/src/components/EzTooltip/EzTooltip.md

 Tooltips should not:

-- Contain important information.
-Use a [`EzFlashMessage`](../ez-flash-message) for important contextual information.
+- Contain important information, or information vital to task completion.
+Use a [`EzFlashMessage`](/components/ez-flash-message) for important contextual information.
-- Be used sparingly.
+- Be used sparingly, and should contain minimal content.
+- For interactive content, use [`EzModal`](/components/ez-modal) instead.

 ---